visual-space/visual-editor/README.md

 - Soon we will have a website with the same demo pages so you don't have to run the samples locally.

 ## Documentation
-Learn more about Visual Editor architecture and how to use the features.
+For a detailed overview of the public API and the code architecture check out our documentation:

-- **[Editor (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/editor/editor.md)** - The widget that renders the document content as commanded by the `EditorController`.
+- **[Editor](https://github.com/visual-space/visual-editor/blob/develop/lib/editor/editor.md)** - The widget that renders the document content as commanded by the `EditorController`.
-- **[Editor Controller (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/editor-controller.md)** - Controls the editor, and the editor toolbar, exposes useful callbacks.
+- **[Controller](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/controller.md)** - Controls the editor, and the editor toolbar, exposes useful callbacks.
-- **[Documents (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/documents/documents.md)** - Delta documents are used to store text edits and styling attributes.
+- **[Documents](https://github.com/visual-space/visual-editor/blob/develop/lib/document/document.md)** - Delta documents are used to store text edits and styling attributes.
-- **[Toolbar (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/toolbar/toolbar.md)** - Displays buttons used to edit the styling of the text.
+- **[Toolbar](https://github.com/visual-space/visual-editor/blob/develop/lib/toolbar/toolbar.md)** - Displays buttons used to edit the styling of the text.
-- **[Blocks (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/blocks/blocks.md)** - Documents templates are composed of lines of text and blocks of text.
+- **[Document Tree](https://github.com/visual-space/visual-editor/blob/develop/lib/doc-tree/doc-tree.md)** - Documents templates are composed of lines of text and blocks of text.
-- **[Embeds (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/embeds/embeds.md)** - Visual Editor can display any custom component inside of the documents.
+- **[Embeds](https://github.com/visual-space/visual-editor/blob/develop/lib/embeds/embeds.md)** - Visual Editor can display any custom component inside of the documents.
-- **[Cursor (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/cursor/cursor.md)** - Indicates the position where new characters will be inserted.
+- **[Cursor](https://github.com/visual-space/visual-editor/blob/develop/lib/cursor/cursor.md)** - Indicates the position where new characters will be inserted.
-- **[Inputs (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/inputs/inputs.md)** - Hardware Keyboard and Software keyboard.
+- **[Inputs](https://github.com/visual-space/visual-editor/blob/develop/lib/inputs/inputs.md)** - Hardware Keyboard and Software keyboard.
-- **[Rules (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/rules/rules.md)** - Rules execute behavior when certain condition are met.
+- **[Rules](https://github.com/visual-space/visual-editor/blob/develop/lib/rules/rules.md)** - Rules execute behavior when certain condition are met.
-- **[Selection (WIP)](https://github.com/visual-space/visual-editor/blob/develop/lib/selection/selection.md)** - Handles the rendering of text selection handles and toolbar.
+- **[Selection](https://github.com/visual-space/visual-editor/blob/develop/lib/selection/selection.md)** - Handles the rendering of text selection handles and toolbar.
 - **[Highlights](https://github.com/visual-space/visual-editor/blob/develop/lib/highlights/highlights.md)** - Renders temporary text markers sensitive to taps.
 - **[Markers](https://github.com/visual-space/visual-editor/blob/develop/lib/markers/markers.md)** - Renders permanent text markers sensitive to taps as part of the delta document.
 - **[Performance](https://github.com/visual-space/visual-editor/blob/develop/PERFORMANCE.md)** - Basic tips to follow in order to maintain the editor's performance.